Africa Business Review

 More than 100 health-care workers have been exposed to the virus while caring for Ebola patients.
 This happens because they may not have been wearing personal protection equipment or were not properly applying infection prevention and control measures when caring for the patients.
 Health-care providers at all levels of the health system – hospitals, clinics, and health posts – should be briefed on the nature of the disease and how it is transmitted, and strictly follow recommended infection control precautions.

+WHO does not advise families or communities to care for individuals who may present with symptoms of Ebola virus disease in their homes.
 Rather, seek treatment in a hospital or treatment center staffed by doctors and nurses qualified and equipped to treat Ebola virus victims.
 If you do choose to care for your loved one at home, WHO strongly advises you to notify your local public health authority and receive appropriate training, equipment (gloves and personal protective equipment [PPE]) for treatment, instructions on proper removal and disposal of PPE, and information on how to prevent further infection and transmission of the disease to yourself, other family members, or the community.

 Additional transmission has occurred in communities during funerals and burial rituals.
 Burial ceremonies in which mourners have direct contact with the body of the deceased person have played a role in the transmission of Ebola.
 Persons who have died of Ebola must be handled using strong protective clothing and gloves and must be buried immediately.
 WHO advises that the deceased be handled and buried by trained case management professionals, who are equipped to properly bury the dead.